 - Which devices have reached critical battery levels?

-These are both operations questions.
-The operations manager should not need to open two separate tools to answer them.
+These are not separate questions about separate things.
+They are both operations questions.
+An operations manager should not need to open two different tools to answer them.

 What We Used

-dbfs:/databricks-datasets/iot/iot_devices.json.
+dbfs:/databricks-datasets/iot/iot_devices.jsonand stored indbw_pixel_demo.operations_domain.iot_devices.
 198,164 rows of simulated IoT sensor readings. - Storage — Unity Catalog.
-Both datasets in
+Both datasets reside in

 dbw_pixel_demo.operations_domain. - Gold Layer —

 - AI Layer — Genie.
-All 7 Gold views linked to natural language interface.
+All seven Gold views connected as Trusted Assets.

 The Datasets in Detail